This week, some of my friends are telling me what they’re reading right now.

 THE DORTMUNDER BOOKS by Donald Westlake — yes, all of them.
 They’re the defining texts in the comedy-heist genre, and it’s been a while since I pillaged, um, referenced them.
 Easy weekend reads.

 DRUGS AND DRUG POLICY by Mark Kleiman — I very much enjoyed Kleiman’s examination of the American criminal justice and prison system, WHEN BRUTE FORCE FAILS.
-I consider another book he contributed to, MARIJUANA LEGALIZTION by Beau Kilmer, to be the best introductory text I’ve found on the subject.
+I consider another book he contributed to, MARIJUANA LEGALIZATION by Beau Kilmer, to be the best introductory text I’ve found on the subject.
+There are dozens of cannabinoids in the marijuana plant, but tetrahydrocannabidinol (THC) is the chemical compound that receives the most attention.
+Of course, other cannabinoids should be considered, including cannabidiol (CBD) and its legalization, which is receiving an increasing amount of public attention.
 Just a smart, cynical but reformist take on modern punishment.

 FIRE AND BLOOD: A HISTORY OF MEXICO by T.R Fehrenbach –part of my muddled crusade to learn Spanish, and hey, it’s a giant country that’s about a five-iron away from my house.
 I should know more about it.

 THE HONOR CODE by Kwame Anthony Appiah.
 His book COSMOPOLITANISM, about universal ethics in a multicultural world, is one of the base texts for whatever you’d call my personal ethical system.
 This book is about how moral revolutions evolve to overthrow traditions.
 He’s always a joy to read, and as a big part of my job is to just have obscure stuff in my head, it’s a two-fer.